Consumer Credit Act 1974: Crowther Committee

 In 1965, the Crowther Committee was established to look at the state of consumer credit law in the United Kingdom.
-Chaired by Lord Crowther, the Committee began sitting in December that year and eventually extended their review to cover consumer credit generally rather than just the bills of sale and moneylending they had initially been concerned with, and their report was finally published in March 1971.
+Chaired by Lord Crowther, the committee began sitting in December that year and eventually extended their review to cover consumer credit generally rather than just the bills of sale and moneylending they had initially been concerned with, and their report was finally published in March 1971.
 The report discussed the economical, social and legal aspects of consumer credit, and concluded that the existing law was so confused and unsatisfactory that it was not worth amending.
 Instead, it recommended the complete repeal of all existing legislation and its replacement with two new acts: a Lending and Security Act, which would regulate legitimate business transactions, and a Consumer Sale and Loan Act which would regulate consumer credit and establish a licensed system for its use.

-The reaction to the report from consumer and business organisations was overwhelmingly positive, but the government initially did nothing, since the Department of Trade and Industry wanted time to work out the particular details of any Acts.
+The reaction to the report from consumer and business organisations was overwhelmingly positive, but the government initially did nothing, since the Department of Trade and Industry wanted time to work out the particular details of any acts.
 Their hand was eventually forced by Baroness Phillips a year later, who initiated a debate in the House of Lords on the matter.
 The government's official statement was that they were willing to accept almost all the recommendations made about consumer credit, they did not wish to legislate on lending and securities.
 In February 1973, they created a voluntary code which they expected those lending to observe.
 The code set out guidelines for loaning money to individuals and disclosing the cost of the loan.

 In September 1973, the government issued a white paper titled Reform of the Law on Consumer Credit in which they indicated they were planning to implement almost all of the Crowther Committee's consumer credit recommendations.
 The only real differences were an increase in the limits for financial protection from £2,000 to £5,000 (due to the drop in value of money), and stronger protection for hirers under hire-purchase agreements.

-Formation of the Act
+Formation of the act

-The Act was first introduced to Parliament as the Consumer Credit Bill at the beginning of November 1973, and initially ran to 96 pages.
+The act was first introduced to Parliament as the Consumer Credit Bill at the beginning of November 1973, and initially ran to 96 pages.
 It was given its second reading on 14 November, and was welcomed by both the government and opposition.
-By February 1974, it had passed through the Committee Stage, but its progress was cut short by a general election in the same month.
+By February 1974, it had passed through the committee stage, but its progress was cut short by a general election in the same month.
 Thanks to the support of the opposition to the original bill, this did not make a significant impact, and the new administration immediately reintroduced the bill in the House of Lords.
-It was passed on 31 July 1974, and immediately received the Royal Assent.
-The final version of the act contained 193 sections and 5 schedules, much larger than the original 96 pages.
+It was passed on 31 July 1974, and immediately received royal assent.
+The final version of the act contained 193 sections and five schedules, much larger than the original 96 pages.